viverae/pwpolicy/README.md

 * Todd Thoule
 * Taylor Price - tprice@onehealth.com

+## Copyright

-* Copyright:: 2014, OneHealth Solutions, Inc.
+Copyright:: 2014, OneHealth Solutions, Inc.

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.